nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Exit NetworkBook: `exit`

-You can use the exit command to close the NetworkBook app.
+You can use the `exit` command to close the NetworkBook app.

 Format: `exit`

+Parameters: N/A

 Example usage: